USEPA/WNTR/documentation/stormwater.rst

 	* Betweenness centrality
 	* Shortest path length
 	* Segmentation groups
+	* and many more

-	The following example uses NetworkX to compute node degree:
+	The following example uses NetworkX to compute node degree.

 	.. doctest::